christosgalano/christosgalano.github.io/_posts/2023-11-29-azure-deployment-stacks.md

 ### Managed and Detached Resources

 Managed resources are resources that are managed by a deployment stack.
-Detached resources are tracked or managed by the deployment stack but still exists within Azure.
+Detached resources are not tracked or managed by the deployment stack but still exist within Azure.
 By default, deployment stacks detach but do not delete unmanaged resources when they are no longer contained within the stack's management scope.
 In order to delete unmanaged resources, the appropriate delete flag must be set in the deployment stack update.
 The delete flag can be set to one of the following values:

 - `delete-all`: Use delete for managed resources and resource groups.
 - `delete-resources`: Use delete for managed resources only.